 - Remove chicken from marinade and place on a foil liked baking sheet.
 Bake for 40 minutes, until chicken is browned.

-- While chicken is roasting, melt ghee in a large pot over medium heat.
+- When the chicken is in the last 15 minutes of roasting, melt ghee in a large pot over medium heat.

-- Add dry spices to the ghee and stir until fragrant (30 seconds).
+- Add dry spices to the ghee and stir with a spatula or spoon until fragrant (30 seconds).

-- Add ginger and garlic to spices and cook for 1 minute.
+- Add ginger and garlic to spices and cook for about 1 minute with the spices.

-- Add tomato passata, cream, and honey and stir well.
+- Add tomato passata, cream, and honey to the pot and stir well.
 Bring to a gentle boil.

 - Add cooked chicken pieces to the pot and heat through.